Von-Taylor/CSE15L-Lab-Reports/lab-report-week-9.md

 Compilation succeeded
 ```

-- For the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples` line, its standard error was nothing, its return code was 0, and its standard output was:\
+- For the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples` line, its standard error was nothing, its return code was 0, and its standard output was:
+a
 ```
 JUnit version 4.13.2
 Time: 0.014
 OK (3 tests)
 ```